Charlotte-kxdxtc/IntroInfoSec-2025/lab2/README.md

 Basic knowledge of computer networking is recommended.
 To get the most out of this lab, you needto have experience in computer networking (e.g., TCP/IP, socket programming) and/or spend some time learning about it.
 Additionally, familiarity with Docker networking configurations is important, as the lab may involve setting up and troubleshooting network communication between Docker containers.

 ## Environment Setup
+> [!IMPORTANT]
+> If your laptop runs into VM issues, you can always do the lab on the **MSSI Lab** computers.
+First **activate your ISI/MSSI account**: https://wiki.isi.jhu.edu/index.php/MSSI_Accounts.
+For details, see Christopher Venghaus’s email titled **“MSSI Account Information.”**

 Please reuse the VM/environment from **Lab 1**.
 If you already finished Lab 1 setup, you can skip this section.
 Otherwise, follow: [Lab 1 – Environment Setup](../lab1/README.md#environment-setup).